LucMc/stockswebsite/README.md

  - Python 3.8
  - Windows 10

 This code was ran and tested for Windows.
-It should work on MAC and Linux however one may need to install requirements.
+It should work on MAC (not on x86 architecture) and Linux however one may need to install requirements.

 ### Installation